Best & Worst Mazda RX-8 Years

 The 2004 Mazda RX-8

-Want the cream of the crop?
+Want the choicest of the crop?
 Look to 2009, 2010, and 2011 – these are the RX-8’s prime years.
 But steer clear of 2004 and 2005 models unless you’re up for possible headaches.

 The Best Years: 2009, 2010, 2011

-Under the hood, you’ll find the svelte 1.3L Renesis Wankel rotary engine.
+Under the hood, you’ll find the streamlined 1.3L Renesis Wankel rotary engine.
 Paired with a six-speed manual, it cranked out 232 hp, while the automatic transmission version still packed a substantial 212 hp punch.

 Fuel economy?
 Not the RX-8’s strong suit, hovering around 16 mpg in the city and 22 on the highway for manual models.